dceejay/RedMap/README.md

 ![Map Image](https://dceejay.github.io/pages/images/redmap.png)

 ### Changes
+ - v1.0.30 - Add ability to send an array of data points or commands.
+Add overlay map.
+Allow more drawing options for lines, areas, circles.
  - v1.0.29 - Add, tracks node, Fix websocket on Windows
  - v1.0.28 - Move websocket to specific path, and support satellite node
  - v1.0.26 - Add info on how to use with local WMS server